rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 - Size change
 - Color fade-in

 In the table of contents, it also includes an X-axis translation.
-Here is the example code:
+Here is the code:

 ```html
 <a